chris-tse/blog-source/source/_posts/Java-As-A-First-Language-Is-A-Bad-Idea.md

 On one hand, we could start with a scripting language with many features like Python or JavaScript.
 Once the students have gotten the basics of programming down such as variables, conditionals, and loops, then we can move onto Java and introduce more strict C-like syntax with strong typing.
 Finally, move onto C/C++, demonstrating how the conveniences in Python and Java are actually abstracted away.

 Or we could go the other way around.
 Start with the bare metal and basic memory management.
 Once the students have been thoroughly annoyed by all the work involved in something as simple as expanding an array, then we can move up to something like Java.
 It's a little less work now, still with similar syntax but a lot more abstract.
 Finally, introduce the freedom and ease-of-use of scripting and functional languages and loosely typed languages.
-In fact, this is how Harvard's introductory course CS50 structures their topics.
+In fact, this is how Harvard's introductory course CS50 structures their progression of topics.

 By traveling the entire spectrum, the student gets a chance to get a more complete view of programming.
 They become familiar with low level concepts such as memory management and pointers, but also understand that there are higher level languages that abstract those things away for easier and more rapid development of applications that don't require that degree of control.